sheriecarter/public-library-app/2_library_users.md

 </ul>
 ```

-We can test this by going to `localhost:/users/1/libraries`.
-If you want, you can test that this is working by launching your `rails console` and adding a library to a user.
+We can test this by going to `localhost:3000/users/1/libraries`.
+If you want, you can test that this is working by launching your `rails console` and adding a library to a user, then refreshing the page.

 ## Add A User Lib